-CHOOSING COMPLIANT DOOR HARDWARE

-The specification of a fire door set is vital to ensure it not only complies with regulations to help prevent the spread of smoke and flames in event of a fire, but also meet requirements ensuring accessibility to all users and ease of daily use.

-DOOR CLOSERS

-There are a range of factors that need to be considered when selecting a closer for a fire door, such as the weight and width of the door, level of traffic through the door and the type of building.
-Our handy Door Closer Guide can help you make the right choice for your project, www.ironmongerydirect.co.uk/door-closer-guide

-The selected door closer should comply with BS EN1154 for Controlled Door Closing Devices, or BS EN1155 for electromagnetic closers and fire door holders, and be CE or UKCA marked to this standard.
-It is also important to look for CERTIFIRE Approved fire doors and door closers.
-Fitting a non-approved product to a CERTIFIRE door will invalidate the certification.
+CHOOSING COMPLIANT DOOR HARDWARE The specification of a fire door set is vital to ensure it not only complies with regulations to help prevent the spread of smoke and flames in event of a fire, but also meet requirements ensuring accessibility to all users and ease of daily use.
+DOOR CLOSERS There are a range of factors that need to be considered when selecting a closer for a fire door, such as the weight and width of the door, level of traffic through the door and the type of building.
+Our handy Door Closer Guide can help you make the right choice for your project, www.ironmongerydirect.co.uk/door-closer-guide The selected door closer should comply with BS EN 1154 for Controlled Door Closing Devices, or BS EN 1155 for electromagnetic closers and fire door holders, and be CE or UKCA marked to this standard.
+It is also important to look for third party certified fire doors and doorsets, ensuring they have been rigorously and repeatedly tested by an independent body to give quality assurance that they will perform as intended.
+Certfire is one example of third party accreditation, which has been applied to a wide range of fire rated ironmongery from various leading brands that includes door closers, as well as locks, hinges and panic hardware.
 Once installed, the door set should be tested to make certain it closes reliably from any angle.
 To ensure the door set also meets the requirements of access regulations, it may be advisable to look for a closer that allows the power to be adjusted on site.
 For example, the CERTIFIRE approved, medium duty Arrone® AR3500 Door Closer can be fitted to interior and exterior doors up to 1100mm wide or 80kg and has a 120-minute fire rating.
-It is also adjustable and meets the BS 8300 standard for accessibility.
+It is also adjustable and meets the guidance of BS 8300 for accessibility.

 HINGES

-Fire doors should have at least three hinges which should be CE marked to BS EN 1935.
+Fire doors should have at least three hinges which should be CE/UKCA marked to BS EN 1935.
 It is important to ensure the hinges are suitable for the application and are the correct grade for the type of door.
 This can be determined by looking at the 8-digit code on the hinge:

-Digit 1: Category of Use (light to severe duty)
+Digit 1: Category of Use

+(light to severe duty)

 Digit 2: Durability

 (number of test cycles: 10k, 25k or 200k)

 Digit 3: Door mass

 Digit 4: Suitability for fire/smoke door use

 (0 for unsuitable and 1 for suitable)

 Digit 5: Safety

 (confirms it meets basic safety requirements)

 Digit 6: Corrosion resistance

 (from grade 0 no defined resistance to grade 4 very high)

 Digit 7: Security

 (suitable for burglar resistant door assemblies - 0 or 1)

 Digit 8: Hinge grade

 (1 to 14 denotes the usage, durability and door mass).